aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-spreadsheet-as-format/_index.md

 - **404 Not Found** – The spreadsheet file is not accessible.
 - **500 Server Error** – The spreadsheet encountered an anomaly while obtaining calculation data.

-## Where should you use the Export Spreadsheet as another format API?
+## Where should you use the Export Spreadsheet as Format API?

 - **Legacy System Migration**: Convert thousands of legacy XLS files to XLSX for modern systems.
 - **Archive Standardization**: Normalize various spreadsheet formats (XLS, XLSM, ODS, CSV) to a single format for archival.